Heekyeong Lee

 hlee@middlebury.edu

-Dr. Heekyeong Lee is a Professor of the MATESOL/MATFL Program and teaches courses such as Principles and Practices of Language Teaching, Second Language Acquisition, Applied Linguistics Research, Pedagogical Grammar in Foreign Language Teaching, and Applied Linguistics Capstone.
-She has also taught Public Speaking and Academic Writing for international Fulbright scholars pursuing graduate degrees in American universities.
+Dr. Heekyeong Lee is a Professor in the TESOL/TFL program, where she teaches courses such as Principles and Practices of Language Teaching, Second Language Acquisition, Applied Linguistics Research, Pedagogical Grammar in Foreign Language Teaching, and the Applied Linguistics and Practicum Capstone courses.
+She has also taught Public Speaking and Academic Writing for international Fulbright scholars pursuing graduate studies in the United States.

-Before joining the Institute in 2009, Professor Lee she worked as a language teacher and a language teacher educator in various linguistic, cultural, and professional environments.
-She began her career in Korea as a high school English teacher.
-In Canada, she was responsible for the in-service teacher training (43 different foreign languages) for the Canadian Foreign Service.
-She also worked as an English instructor as well as a tester at the University of L’Aquila in Italy following the Common European Framework of Reference (CEFR).
-After moving to the U.S., she worked as an English Teacher for the Family Literacy Program at the University Settlement Society of New York, as well as teaching academic listening and speaking skills for international students at the College of Saint Elizabeth in Morristown, New Jersey.
-She is co-author (with H. Douglas Brown) of the fourth edition of the widely acclaimed text Teaching by Principles (Pearson Education, 2015).
+Before joining the Institute in 2009, Dr. Lee built a diverse career as a language teacher and teacher educator across multiple countries.
+She began her career in Korea as a high school English teacher, later moving to Canada where she designed and led in-service teacher training programs for the Canadian Foreign Service, supporting 43 foreign languages.
+In Italy, she worked as an English instructor and language tester at the University of L’Aquila, aligning her work with the Common European Framework of Reference (CEFR).
+In the United States, she further expanded her expertise by teaching English in family literacy programs at the University Settlement Society of New York and academic listening and speaking skills to international students at the College of Saint Elizabeth in New Jersey.

 Courses Taught